Growing pressures need innovative solutions

 The first immediate benefit is the ability to provide business and residential customers with energy bills based on actual, rather than estimated, consumption.
 All improvements of the billing process contribute to improved cash flow, less bad debt, and fewer inquiries over billing and payments.
 Smart metering is also an enabler for new pre-paid energy services that can be offered to customers who lack the funds for an up-front deposit or high pre-payments.

 eMobility (electric vehicle charging and monitoring) is one of the rapidly emerging smart technologies.
-Managing the machine-to-machine (M2M) communications for the eMobility infrastructure is a critical success factor in providing clean, sustainable transportation on a national and even global basis.
+Managing Internet of Things (IoT) communications for the eMobility infrastructure is a critical success factor in providing clean, sustainable transportation on a national and even global basis.
 It enables efficient electric vehicle charging across communities, regions, and countries, and ensures that utilities can support vehicle charging while maintaining balance in the local energy grids.

 Our cellular technology underpins all of these solutions and is already widely used, proven and available for the Smart Grid and Smart Metering.
-The core of our offering is our own Global M2M Platform, designed to take away the complexities and cost of deployment by automating provisioning, billing and other logistics processes.
+The core of our offering is our own Managed IoT Connectivity Platform, designed to take away the complexities and cost of deployment by automating provisioning, billing and other logistics processes.
 Considering that 30% of the cost of implementing smart metering can be related to the installation, this can mean significant savings.